Uhm Ji-won: Career

 In 2011, Uhm appeared an episode of BBC World's The Third Eye, a documentary series that spotlights up-and-coming countries.
 The installment of the eight-part segment on Korea is interspersed with interviews with Uhm giving her opinions on Korean culture, domestic movies and the Korean Wave.
 It also featured footage from her 2010 sex comedy movie Foxy Festival.
 Uhm, who was interviewed in Korea, was chosen in light of her impressive acting skills, natural charm and English fluency, producers said.

 From 2012 to 2013, she starred in family dramas by renowned TV writer Kim Soo-hyun, Childless Comfort and Thrice Married Woman.
 This was followed by a well-received supporting performance in the gangster comedy Man on the Edge.

 Uhm then played the mother of a sexually assaulted child in Hope; she said it was the first movie where she let go of everything, calling it one of her best works.
 Uhm won Best Actress at the Korean Association of Film Critics Awards, and received nominations at the Blue Dragon Film Awards and the Baeksang Arts Awards.
-This was followed by period mystery-thriller The Silenced, and fantasy thriller The Phone.
+This was followed by period mystery-thriller The Silenced, and sci-fi thriller The Phone.
 This was followed by kidnapping drama Missing, which won her Best Actress award at the Women in Film Korea Awards.
 Uhm then featured in crime action film Master.

 In 2017, Uhm made a small-screen comeback in SBS' legal thriller Distorted, playing a public prosecutor.
 In 2019, Uhm starred in the body-swap comedy drama Spring Turns to Spring.
 The same year, she starred in the zombie comedy film The Odd Family: Zombie On Sale.
 In May 2019, Uhm signed with new agency C-JeS Entertainment.

 Personal life

 Uhm is a member of Yeongwol Eom clan.

-Uhm is a devout Protestant Christian, and together with Han Hye-jin was part of a church group called HaMiMo.
+She is a devout Protestant Christian, and together with Han Hye-jin was part of a church group called HaMiMo.

 Uhm began dating architect Oh Young-wook in 2013; Oh is the founder of well-known architectural firm ogisadesign d'espacio architects (oddaa), and has also published several books on travel and art.
-They married on May 27, 2014 at the Shilla Hotel in Seoul.

-Later on April 6, 2021 Uhm announced on her YouTube channel that she had divorced her husband who was an architect by reducing the level to just friends.
+They married on May 27, 2014, at the Shilla Hotel in Seoul.
+Later on April 6, 2021, she announced on her YouTube channel that she and her husband have amicably divorced and that they will remain just friends.